Can You Still Buy Property for Residency in Montenegro?

 If you're not running a real business, with real activity, Montenegro no longer wants to pretend you are.
 But if you are, the barrier is reasonable.

-There’s something deeper at work here, beyond the mechanics of thresholds and tax receipts.
+There's something beneath the mechanics of thresholds and tax receipts.

 Montenegro is trying to solve a problem most small countries face but few admit to: how do you stay open without losing control?